Debugging GTM Data Layer Issues: Expert Solutions

 Introduction:

-The Data Layer is a technical term that may be hard to understand, but it's simply a collection of data about your website and its visitors that Google Tag Manager (GTM) uses to track and manage.
-Let's explain it in a way that's even easier to understand.
-Imagine the Data Layer as a train station.
-Different types of data (like page views, product views, and purchase events) are like trains that arrive at the station.
-GTM is like the train controller, directing the trains to the right platforms.
+The Data Layer is a scientific name that you might not understand.
+But it's just a group of information that Google Tag Manager (GTM) uses to keep track of and control your website and its users.
+Let's make it even simpler to understand.
+The Data Layer is like a train stop.
+Page views, product views, and buy events are all different types of data.
+They are like trains that arrive at the stop.
+GTM guides the trains to the right stations, much like a train conductor.

 <script>